unixorn/awesome-zsh-plugins/.github/PULL_REQUEST_TEMPLATE.md

 # Copyright Assignment

 - [ ] This document is covered by the [BSD License](https://github.com/unixorn/awesome-zsh-plugins/blob/master/LICENSE), and I agree to contribute this PR under the terms of the license.
+This is for the list submission, not for the project(s) you're adding, I don't care what license the plugins have as long as they have something.

 # Checklist: